doc4d/docs/docs/Desktop/sessions.md

 - Project methods that are called by the [`Execute on Server`](../commands-legacy/execute-on-server.md) command,
 - ORDA [data model functions](../ORDA/ordaClasses.md) called from a stored procedure,
 - Database methods such as [`On Server Startup`](../commands/on-server-startup-database-method) and [`On Server Shutdown`](../commands/on-server-shutdown-database-method.md).

+## Standalone sessions

+A standalone session is the single-user session running when you work locally with 4D.

+### Usage

+The standalone session can be used to develop and test your client/server application and its interaction with web sessions and [OTP sharing](#sharing-a-desktop-session-for-web-accesses).
+You can use the `session` object in your code in standalone session just as the `session` object of the remote sessions.

+### Availability

+The `session` object of a standalone is available from all methods and code executed on the 4D application.